What is Salesforce Revenue Cloud?

 How will Salesforce Revenue Cloud impact business?

 Revenue Cloud is mentioned as not a product or solution, but a way of organizing Salesforce tools in a unified way.
 In launching Revenue Cloud, Salesforce is acknowledging that using several of their products together has a multiplier effect.
-Now it is a good time for organizations to strategically and thoughtfully evaluate their entire lead-to-revenue architecture and all their various tools and systems to implement this to optimize one or more parts of the cycle.
+Now is a good time for organizations to strategically and thoughtfully evaluate their entire lead-to-revenue architecture and all their various tools and systems to implement this to optimize one or more parts of the cycle.

 The greatest challenge is in figuring out if and how Salesforce Revenue Cloud fits into your overall technical cycle and business strategy.
 Organizations still need to optimize their lead-to-revenue lifecycle and ensure a smooth and efficient transition between Revenue Cloud products and the organization’s other existing tools, including the ERP system.